 Astro Awani’s ‘Consider This’ team of Sharaad Kuttan and Melisa Idris had Macaranga on to discuss this, the impact of the pandemic on environmental sectors and the role of government in maintaining a balance between economic recovery and environmental protection.

 We’ll be diving into some of these issues in our ‘Taking Stock’ feature series.

 Yao Hua found that speaking for TV was more unsettling than for radio.
 He needed 99% of his will to speak into the webcam.
 Were his smiles too much?
 How could he best peep at his notes?
 Everyone looked better than him!

 Siew Lyn figured post-interview she was channelling committed conservationist and protected area specialist Surin Suksuwan.
 Do read/watch any of his interviews and writings.

 We also got nice feedback from marine biologist Quek Yew Aun.

-“Made some good points <thumbs up emoji> Btw, I found your comment on zoos in Malaysia quite interesting.
+“Made some good points Btw, I found your comment on zoos in Malaysia quite interesting.
 I think it’s an interesting story to pick up.
 I personally think zoos have to be held accountable.
 I grew up thinking zoos were great for wildlife, but that might not always be the case in Malaysia.”

 Look out for our stories on zoos and rehabilitation centers, Quek!